D-side/skillforest/README.md

 * Paul marks the Rails entry point, "I want to learn Rails!"
   - This node contains the references to learn about **what Rails is** and by marking it, Paul claims to know that
   - UI displays the possible next steps
+* *(Main loop)* Paul picks a node and studies the materials it references until he feels confident that he knows everything what this node is about
-* After a bit of practice, Paul stumbles upon a Rails skill which requires a Ruby skill from the branch he hasn't even started; UI shows a path to all the skills required for that, until it hits nodes that can be marked (Ruby entry point in this case)
+* After a bit of practice (and marked nodes as well!), Paul stumbles upon a Rails skill which requires a Ruby skill from the branch he hasn't even started; UI shows a path to all the skills required for that, until it hits nodes that can be marked (Ruby entry point in this case)
 * Willing to progress, he marks "I want to learn Ruby!" and receives materials on the matter
   - In practice that will probably happen pretty fast if not right away: to **run** Rails, one has to set up a Ruby environment first
 * After a bit of practice with Ruby, he achieves the level of understanding necessary to go on with Rails, but likes Ruby and decides to progress further into Ruby skillforest instead